-How to Pass the Neuro-Psychiatric Exam
+How to Pass the Neuro-Psychiatric Exam: 2026 Guide

 The Neuro-Psychiatric Examination tests the mental stability, adaptability, and psychological functioning of applicants before they are recruited into service.
 The purpose of the exam is to filter applicants if they are really suitable for the uniformed services of the government.
 It is one of the most decisive parts of the recruitment process in the PNP, BFP, BJMP, BuCor, and all the branches of the AFP.
 In fact, only 25% of the applicants pass the Neuro-Psychiatric exam, making it the most dreaded part of the application process.